 - Individual faculty members, who are available to meet with students to talk about course selection.
 Professors can be contacted by e-mail or phone, or students may visit during their office hours.

 - Conversations with fellow students about courses they have taken, which can provide additional valuable information.
-For detailed feedback on individual courses and professors, course evaluations completed by students at the end of each semester are available at the library’s Reference Desk and on ANGEL under Cardozo Community in the Course Evaluations folder.
+For detailed feedback on individual courses and professors, course evaluations completed by students at the end of each semester are available at the library’s Reference Desk.